-We have reviewed the accompanying condensed balance sheet of Rigel Pharmaceuticals, Inc. as of March 31, 2004, and the related condensed statements of operations and cash flows for the three-month periods ended March 31, 2004 and 2003.
+We have reviewed the accompanying condensed balance sheet of Rigel Pharmaceuticals, Inc. as of June 30, 2004, and the related condensed statements of operations and cash flows for the three and six month periods ended June 30, 2004 and 2003.
 These financial statements are the responsibility of the Company's management.

-We conducted our reviews in accordance with standards established by the American Institute of Certified Public Accountants.
+We conducted our reviews in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 A review of interim financial information consists principally of applying analytical procedures to financial data, and making inquiries of persons responsible for financial and accounting matters.
-It is substantially less in scope than an audit conducted in accordance with auditing standards generally accepted in the United States, which will be performed for the full year with the objective of expressing an opinion regarding the financial statements taken as a whole.
+It is substantially less in scope than an audit conducted in accordance the standards of the Public Company Accounting Oversight Board (United States), which will be performed for the full year with the objective of expressing an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.

-Based on our reviews, we are not aware of any material modifications that should be made to the accompanying condensed financial statements referred to above for them to be in conformity with accounting principles generally accepted in the United States.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying condensed financial statements referred to above for them to be in conformity with U.S generally accepted accounting principles.

-We have previously audited, in accordance with auditing standards generally accepted in the United States, the balance sheet of Rigel Pharmaceuticals, Inc. as of December 31, 2003, and the related statements of operations, and stockholders' equity, and cash flows for the year then ended and in our report dated January 27, 2004 (except for note 9, as to which the date is February 25, 2004), we expressed an unqualified opinion on those financial statements.
+We have previously audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the balance sheet of Rigel Pharmaceuticals, Inc. as of December 31, 2003, and the related statements of operations, and stockholders' equity, and cash flows for the year then ended and in our report dated January 27, 2004 (except for note 9, as to which the date is February 25, 2004), we expressed an unqualified opinion on those financial statements.
 In our opinion, the information set forth in the accompanying condensed balance sheet as of December 31, 2003, is fairly stated, in all material respects, in relation to the balance sheet from which it has been derived.